1.50 Newbury - Friday

 In this article, we’ll be taking a look at Scorecast bets which are a popular football bet with casual punters.
 We’ll be diving into:

 A scorecast bet is two bets combined into one and applies to the first scorer and the correct score markets.
-For example, if you thought the first scorer would be Harry Kane and the final score would be 2-1, your scorecast bet would be ‘Kane to score first, Tottenham to win 2-1’.
+For example, Harry Kane is one of the top predictions for World Cup top scorer and if you thought he would score first in England’s opening match against Iran and the final score would be 2-1, your scorecast bet would be ‘Kane to score first, England to win 2-1’.
 You must correctly predict the first scorer and the correct score for your bet to win.
 Football correct score tips are available for free on WhichBookie on a daily basis.

 A scorecast bet refers to a bet placed on the first goalscorer and the correct score.
 However, there are different variations of scorecasts bets which are common at most online bookies.